 God is good all the time.
 Sometimes we got to practice fortitude- doing it in fear!

-I am not sure if I put on here that I was taking an online class for the Fall 2021 semester at UL Lafayette.
+I am not sure if I put on here that I was taking an online class for the Fall 2021 semester at UL Lafayette. (originally I had planned to take 3 classes= 9 credit hours, but I decided to only do one class, as the others were on campus and I didnt have the energy or stamina to go on campus, so I just stuck with the online class= Leadership communication).
 I decided to take Leadership Communication thinking I would learn how to speak like a leader; Instead it was reading news articles and writing case studies, and learning different leadership styles; which can be helpful too I guess.

 I was disappointed at first that it wasn’t what I expected, but I still tried my absolute hardest in it.
 In fact for my first case study, I didn’t understand the directions and was overly anxious about it: constantly emailing my professor and asking “is this right? am I on the right track?”
 Eventually they told me “you are doing fine, stop doubting yourself so much!”